-• How can we build and improve relationships of trust?
-(Between riggers, the organisations, teachers, students and each other).

-- AM Good question, trust is something you earn and develop over your career.
+- How can we build and improve relationships of trust?
+(Between riggers, the organisations, teachers, students and each other). - AM Good question, trust is something you earn and develop over your career.
 It depends on the individual how they develop this.
 As head rigger I believe it is essential to have a relationship with my team based on mutual trust.
-Without it we can achieve nothing - ED In our small school I hope it is already ok.
+Without it we can achieve nothing - In our small school I hope it is already ok.
 I can't say for others, but maybe there needs to be some clear rules, and everybody needs to understand the riggers' job responsibilities.
-I hope it is not too big a problem and the rigger also has the right to say no if he sees a danger or problem. - FM For my external view I think that clarifying what really do the rigger or which multiple role a person has it help each other to know better how much is important and in when to ask his involvement... and after to have more meetings between all the parts together to really have the possibility to share, to improve things together, and having different prospective it will help to get to solutions and positive ambiance easily.
+I hope it is not too big a problem and the rigger also has the right to say no if he sees a danger or problem. - FM For my external view I think that clarifying what really do the rigger or which multiple role a person has it help each other to know better how much is important and in when to ask his involvement... and after to have more meetings between all the parts together to really have the possibility to share, to improve things together, and having different prospective it will help to get to solutions and positive ambiance easily. - JoB "The show must go on, let's make a big show" must be changed for "No serious accidents in our schools". - JuB Make a guide to good practices to share to be taken seriously. - NP To have a set of guidelines that we have all agreed upon. - TL For me trust is not the issue, or at least the false self-confidence of some riggers is an issue.
+For me thrust is the issue, meaning: - In a sector where every 3 years in average you start from scratch with new people, less knowledge and a base of amateurs in inflation - In a sector where the "democratisation" of aerial circus art will ALWAY go faster than any group of experts trying to communicate. - In a sector where the SOCIAL MEDIA will ALWAYS go faster than any group of experts trying to communicate - In a sector where the NATIONAL STATES pay no attention to this (relatively small) accident logical phenomena...